telerik/kendo-ui-core/docs/controls/charts/overview.md

         }
     });

-Here we have configured a Numeric axis with a minimum value of 0 and a maximum value of 100.

-### Multiple value axes
+### Multiple Value Axes

-A chart might have more than one value axis.
+A Kendo UI Chart might have more than one value axis.
 These additional axes must have unique names.

-For example:
+The example below demonstrates how to define the `temperature` and `humidity` axes.
+Series are associated to a value axis by specifying its name.

+###### Example

     $("#container").kendoChart({
         title: {